Ethan-Pryce/Ethan-Pryce/README.md

 Hi,
 Welcome to my github.
-I'm a computer science student and all around nerd.
-I hope everything here works well for you.
+I'm programmer working hard to code cool stuff.
+Specialized in React, MERN stack, C++ and Python.
+Everything in this github is a personal project I would be happy to chat about.

+:)

 -Ethan